cssivision/awak/README.md

 # awak
-A small async runtime for Rust
+A small async runtime for Rust, inspired by [smol](https://github.com/stjepang/smol) for personal usage.